Isaac-Ndirangu-Muturi-749/alx-low_level_programming/0x1E-search_algorithms/README.md

 6. **Conclusion**:
    - The space complexity of the `allocate_map` function is O(n * m), where \( n \) and \( m \) are the dimensions of the 2D array.

+The time complexity of a jump search in an array of size \( n \), using a step size of sqrt(n), can be analyzed as follows:

+1. **Jumping Phase:** In the jumping phase, we iterate through the array in steps of sqrt(n).
+This phase takes O(sqrt(n)) time because we perform `n / √n = √n` comparisons.

+2. **Linear Search Phase:** After identifying the block where the target element might be located, we perform a linear search within that block.
+The worst-case scenario for this phase is that the target element is located at the end of the block or is not present at all.
+Therefore, the linear search phase takes O(sqrt(n)) time.

+Considering both phases, the overall time complexity of jump search with a step size of sqrt(n) is O(sqrt(n)) in the average case.

+This analysis assumes that the cost of performing comparisons dominates the runtime, and the number of comparisons is proportional to the running time.